-The speed of e-commerce has consumers expecting goods and services on demand.
+Advancements in the speed of e-commerce has consumers and merchants expecting goods and services on demand.
 Payment immediacy must extend from these consumers to acceptance, settlement and immediate funds availability for merchants as well.

-Big Data and analytics are helping organizations to grow their business, lower costs, and improve the customer’s experience.
-Real-time Payments with immediate acknowledgements, Real-time Request for Payment Bills and Invoicing, Remittance messaging, Request for information and Request for Return of Funds messages all provide a source of immediate data to support stronger customer relationships and to facilitate fraud detection and protection.
+Big data and analytics are helping organizations to grow their business, lower costs and improve the customer’s experience.
+RTP with immediate acknowledgements, real-time request for payment bills and invoicing, remittance messaging, request for information and request for return of funds messages all provide a source of immediate data to support stronger customer relationships and to facilitate fraud detection and protection.

-The new 24/7/365 payments environment means you can send and receive payments any time of day and any day of the week.
-Real-time Payments are transforming the payment landscape for use cases served inefficiently with existing payment infrastructures, but more importantly providing the infrastructure for brand new uses cases and business models that could not have been imagined without Real-time Payments.
+The 24/7/365 payments environment means you can send and receive payments any time of day and any day of the week.
+RTP are transforming the payment landscape for use cases served inefficiently with existing payment infrastructures, but more importantly providing the infrastructure for brand new uses cases and business models that could not have been imagined without RTP.

 Consider how disruptive innovation enables new business models.
 For example, peer-to-peer ride-sharing would have been impossible without digital maps that use geolocation technology to pinpoint your exact place at any given moment.
-But even in this scenario, payments remain a missing link.
-Customers can make a no-click payment by credit card from their digital wallets.
-But the sense of instantaneous, and the behind-the-scenes payment speed and efficiency stop there.
-Payment settlement takes days at the interbank level as well as availability to the end beneficiary.
+However, payments would remain a missing link.
+Customers can make a no-click payment by credit card from their digital wallets, but payment settlement takes days at the interbank level as well as availability to the end beneficiary.

 This emerging rail for faster payments will be part of the bank’s capability to intelligently route payments through channel optimization.